-The new Environmental Health & Safety Facility on the University of California, Santa Cruz campus will manage chemical and low-level radioactive waste generated by teaching, research and campus maintenance activities.
+The new Environmental Health & Safety Facility on the University of California, Santa Cruz campus manages regulated waste generated by teaching, research and campus maintenance activities.
 The site includes a steep ravine and mature redwood trees, which led to siting the building at the top of the slope to prioritize mature redwood stands and efficient vehicle movement within a minimal clearing.
 The building is constructed on caissons to be light on the land and allow natural drainage and existing root systems to remain below the building.

 In 2021, Miller Hull offset 16,679 tCO2e (tons of carbon) of seven projects as part of our recently launched EMission Zero initiative — a program announced in 2021 targeting the elimination of greenhouse gas emissions in the built environment.
 A major component of EMission Zero is Miller Hull’s commitment to voluntarily purchase Green-E certified carbon offsets to cover the embodied emissions of each built project upon completion.